Prashant-Singh112/Malicious_URL_Detection/README.md

 # Malicious_URL_Detection

- This Project aims at detecting malicious URLs using both traditional ML Algorithms and Hybrid Ensemle Machine Learning which uses Voting classifier as its subroutine.
+ This Project aims at detecting malicious URLs using both traditional ML Algorithms and Hybrid Ensemble Machine Learning which uses Voting classifier as its subroutine.

 # How to run the project